 Zoom with the Superintendent

 Students and staff must not come to school if they are sick, quarantining or waiting for COVID-19 test results.
-Do not come to school if you have a current respiratory illness and/or symptoms of COVD-19 or known exposure to a positive COVID-19 case within the past 14 days.
-If any of these apply, please notify your child’s building administrator or, for staff, your principal or supervisor.
+Do not come to school if you have a current respiratory illness and/or symptoms of COVD-19 or known exposure to a positive COVID-19 case.
+If any of these apply, parents should notify their child's school nurse.
+Staff should notify the Human Resources Department.

 Fever or chills (100ºF or greater)